mpho-mol/SQL-Databases/README.md

   and city are displayed on the console.
 - Itemising all of the course taught by a certain teacher searched using the teacher ID where the course name is shown on the console.
-- Listing all of the learners whoses course are incomplete by showing the student number, first and last names, email addresses and course names are shown on the console.
+- Listing all of the learners whose courses are incomplete by showing the student number, first and last names, email addresses and course names are shown on the console.
 - Listing all of the students who finished their course and got a mark of 30 or below where the student number, first names and surnames, email addresses and marks are displayed on the console

-The functionailty of the code of saving the results of a query in XML/JSON form were tested and saved as results.xml and results.json.
+The functionality of the code of saving the results of a query in XML/JSON form were tested and saved as results.xml and results.json.